mik-tf/ralph-qwen/README.md

 ### Custom Configuration

-You can customize the Ralph technique with different configuration files:
+You can customize the Ralph technique for any type of project with different configuration files:

 - `config.json`: Configuration for the Qwen agent
 - `.qwenignore`: Files to ignore during processing